 - shoe mitts

-- disposable slippers, if clearly single-use
+- disposable slippers, if they are clearly single-use

 What Not to Take From a Hotel Room